Daraa offensive (March–April 2016): The offensive

 By 23 March, the Yarmouk Martyrs Brigade once again broke through rebel defenses, with Tafas and Muzayrib becoming contested.
 One Yarmouk Martyrs Brigade commander was killed during these battles.
-On the same day, al-Nusra Front and other Islamist rebel reinforcements entered Zayzoun, Tal Shehab and Sahem al-Golan, and launched a counterattack on Tasil.
+On the same day, al-Nusra Front and other Islamist rebel reinforcements entered Zayzoun, Tal Shehab and Sahem el-Jolan, and launched a counterattack on Tasil.
 Around 100 isolated ISIL fighters, belonging to the al-Nusra splinter group "Ansar al-Aqsa", also entrenched themselves in Inkhil, in the northern part of Daraa Governorate.
 Although these ISIL fighters had already been in conflict with local rebel groups for some time, the Hamza Division, the Mujahideen of Hawran Brigades and al-Nusra expelled Ansar al-Aqsa from Inkhil, soon after the offensive's beginning.

 The Yarmouk Martyrs Brigade continued its advance on 24 March, when it captured most of Saham al-Jawlan from the al-Nusra Front and Ahrar ash-Sham.
 Most of Ahrar ash-Sham's forces were killed or captured during the battle, with remainder fleeing the city.
 Nevertheless, pockets of rebel troops continued their resistance in the city.
 With Saham al-Jawlan mostly under their control, ISIL forces completely surrounded a large number of rebel troops in the nearby town of Hayt.
 Meanwhile, rebel forces managed to repel the attacks on Tafas and Muzayrib.
 The Yarmouk Martyrs Brigade also targeted Nawa with heavy artillery strikes, killing many civilians.
 In response to the ISIL offensive, several Southern Front units, among them the prominent Yarmouk Army, formed the "House of Justice" operations room to push ISIL out of the Daraa Governorate.
 In the night from the 24 to 25 March, ISIL launched an assault against Hayt.

 The next day, the Military Council of Jasim declared it would prosecute any group or elements in the city that belong to the Yarmouk Martyrs Brigade or the Islamic Muthanna Movement in response to the ISIL offensive.
 Suspects were given 12 hours to turn themselves in, while civilians were threatened with consequences if they harbored ISIL members.